plone/mockup-training/install.rst

 Therefore we choosed it as the recommended installation method for our Mockup training.

-With this method, Mockup is installed by cloning a git repository on a VM host to obtain a Vagrantfile.
-A guest VM (Ubuntu) is started with the Vagrantfile and provisioned with Mockup prerequisites.
+With this method, Mockup is installed by installing a virtual machine with Vagrant by using the ``Vagrantfile`` and ``provision.sh`` files, which are included in Mockup.
+A guest VM (Ubuntu 14.04) is started with the Vagrantfile and provisioned with Mockup prerequisites.
 Then a bootstrap script is run on the guest VM.
 Follow these steps:

 1. Install VirtualBox: https://www.virtualbox.org.
 Use your system's package